sparkfun/SparkFun_Thing_Plus_NORA-W306/docs/arduino_example_7_deep_sleep_blink.md

 This example builds upon Realtek's deep sleep mode.
 Once the deep sleep modes are set up, the NORA-W306 goes into deep sleep.
 In this particular example, we will use the timer (i.e. `SET_DS_AON_TIMER_WAKEUP`) as the source.
 After 5 seconds, the board wakes up with the user LED also blinking five times before going back to deep sleep for 5 seconds.

 !!! note
     The serial UART is disabled to reduce amount the peripherals that are turned on.
 To save more power, you can cut the JP3 and PWR LED jumpers.
 There is also a fancy circuit to disable power to the CP2102 when there is no USB power.
-Users that decide to
+As an alternative to USB power, users can power the board with a LiPo battery.

 Copy and paste the following code in the Arduino IDE.
 Select your Board (in this case the **SparkFun Thing Plus NORA-W306 (RTL8720DF)**), and associated COM port (in this case **COM13**).
 Then hit the upload button.